Pranay92/collaborate/README.md

 2. Hapi.js as a node.js framework.
 3. MongoDB for the database(using Mongoose)
 4. Browserify to load all the dependencies and bundling and minification.
-5. Gulp for the build tasks
+5. Gulp for the build tasks.
-6. Protractor for the e2e tests
+6. Protractor for the e2e tests.
-7. Mocha for the express tests
+7. Mocha for the express tests.
+8. Ionic Framework for mobile app.

 # [Wiki](https://github.com/Pranay92/lets-chat/wiki)